SaTScan: Epidemiology

 SaTScan was originally developed for epidemiology and public health.
-Since its release, SaTScan has been used in many public health research studies, including infectious diseases, cancers, and other conditions.
+Since its release, SaTScan has been used in many public health research studies involving GIS, including infectious diseases, cancers, and other conditions.
 Public health authorities and disease surveillance systems have also adopted the software in many countries.

 Agriculture

 SaTScan can identify areas of high pest or disease risk, informing crop and livestock management and disease control efforts.

 Astronomy

 SaTScan can also be adapted and applied to certain astronomical studies, particularly those that involve analyzing spatial and temporal patterns in astronomical data.
 For example, SaTScan could identify clustering patterns in the distribution of galaxies or other astronomical objects, such as stars.

 Criminology

 SaTScan can identify hot spots and patterns in crime data, which can assist law enforcement agencies in allocating resources and developing crime reduction strategies.

 Environmental monitoring

 SaTScan can identify areas of environmental concern, such as high levels of air pollution or water contamination.